wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-rdp-detailed-troubleshoot.md

 ![](./media/virtual-machines-rdp-detailed-troubleshoot/tshootrdp_3.png)

+> [AZURE.NOTE] For virtual machines created in Resource Manager, skip to [Source 4: Network Security Groups](#nsgs).

-If you do not have another virtual machine in the same cloud service or virtual network, you can create a new one by using the steps in [Create a virtual machine running Windows in Azure](/documentation/articles/virtual-machines-windows-tutorial-classic-portal).
+If you do not have another virtual machine in the same cloud service or virtual network, you can create a new one by using the steps in [Create a virtual machine running Windows in Azure](/documentation/articles/virtual-machines-windows-classic-tutorial/).
 Delete the extra virtual machine after the test is completed.

 If you can connect via Remote Desktop to a virtual machine in the same cloud service or virtual network, check for these:

 - The endpoint configuration for Remote Desktop traffic on the target VM: The private TCP port of the endpoint must match the TCP port on which the VM's Remote Desktop service is listening (default is 3389).
 - The ACL for the Remote Desktop traffic endpoint on the target VM: ACLs allow you to specify allowed or denied incoming traffic from the Internet based on its source IP address.
 Misconfigured ACLs can prevent incoming Remote Desktop traffic to the endpoint.
 Check your ACLs to ensure that incoming traffic from your public IP addresses of your proxy or other edge server is allowed.
-For more information, see [What is a Network Access Control List (ACL)?](/documentation/articles/virtual-networks-acl).
+For more information, see [What is a Network Access Control List (ACL)?](/documentation/articles/virtual-networks-acl/).

 To check if the endpoint is the source of the problem, remove the current endpoint and create a new one, choosing a random port in the range 49152-65535 for the external port number.
-For more information, see [How to set up endpoints to a virtual machine](/documentation/articles/virtual-machines-set-up-endpoints).
+For more information, see [How to set up endpoints to a virtual machine](/documentation/articles/virtual-machines-linux-classic-setup-endpoints/).

 ### <a id="nsgs"></a>Source 4: Network Security Groups

 Network Security Groups allow more granular control of allowed inbound and outbound traffic.
 You can create rules spanning subnets and cloud services in an Azure virtual network.
 Check your Network Security Group rules to ensure that Remote Desktop traffic from the Internet is allowed.

-For more information, see [What is a Network Security Group (NSG)?](/documentation/articles/virtual-networks-nsg).
+For more information, see [What is a Network Security Group (NSG)?](/documentation/articles/virtual-networks-nsg/).

 ### Source 5: Windows-based Azure virtual machine

 ![](./media/virtual-machines-rdp-detailed-troubleshoot/tshootrdp_5.png)

 Use the [Azure IaaS (Windows) diagnostics package](https://home.diagnostics.support.microsoft.com/SelfHelp?knowledgebaseArticleFilter=2976864) to see if the failure is due to the Azure virtual machine itself.
-If this diagnostics package is unable to solve the **RDP connectivity to an Azure VM (Reboot Required)** issue, follow the instructions in [this article](/documentation/articles/virtual-machines-windows-reset-password) to reset the Remote Desktop service on the virtual machine.
+If this diagnostics package is unable to solve the **RDP connectivity to an Azure VM (Reboot Required)** issue, follow the instructions in [this article](/documentation/articles/virtual-machines-windows-reset-rdp/) to reset the Remote Desktop service on the virtual machine.
 This will:

 - Enable the "Remote Desktop" Windows Firewall default rule (TCP port 3389).
 - Enable Remote Desktop connections by setting the HKLM\System\CurrentControlSet\Control\Terminal Server\fDenyTSConnections registry value to 0.